 Victim Support Finland (RIKU) operates all around the country

 In addition to a central office, Victim Support Finland has 7 regional offices and 31 service points around the country.
-Almost 60 mainly social sector professionals work at these locations either full-time or part-time.
+Almost 70 mainly social sector professionals work at these locations either full-time or part-time.
 There are over 400 individuals working voluntarily at Victim Support Finland all over the country.
 30 of them are lawyers.
 An important additional resource is the close collaboration with authorities, such as the police, and other bodies interacting with the victims.
-In 2013, RIKU had approximately 38,000 customer contacts.

 RIKU produces materials